 Please note, total cost is defined as the cost of all phases of a project including environmental, design, right of way, utilities and construction.

-Projects which meet the minimum criteria for requirement are identified and submitted to FHWA for their concurrence in the form of a VE work plan.
+Projects meeting the minimum federal requirement are identified and submitted to FHWA for their concurrence in the form of a VE work plan.
 The VE work plan will identify all of the projects requiring a study and the anticipated date of those studies (if known).
 In addition, the work plan will identify each of projects for which a VE study is required for which value analysis has already been conducted along with the date of that study.
-The DVECs will assist the IE in identifying the appropriate projects.
+The DVECs will assist the Policy and Innovations Engineer in identifying the appropriate projects.

-A district value engineering workplan will be created by each DVEC to identify the district’s projects which will be the priority on which to conduct a Value Engineering effort.
-The DVEC may use the VE project selection criteria to aid in determine which projects have the greatest potential for study.
-The DVEC sends the district’s annual study schedule to the IE for retention and to supplement the MoDOT VE work plan.
+A district value engineering workplan will be created by each DVEC to identify the district’s projects which will be the priority on which to conduct a VE effort.
+The DVEC may use the VE project selection criteria to aid in determining which projects have the greatest potential for study.
+The DVEC sends the district’s annual study schedule to the Policy and Innovations Engineer for retention and to supplement the MoDOT VE work plan.

 Divisions or districts may also request VE studies at any point throughout the year.
-These project VE studies are generally done at the district level.
+These design phase VE studies are generally done at the district level.
 VE studies on procedures, processes, specifications, standard plans and details of statewide impact are generally done at the division level.

 The VE study report and recommendations are conveyed to the appropriate staff upon completion of the study.
 Affected districts and divisions will receive copies of the study as soon as practical after its completion.
 The DVEC works with project managers to evaluate the recommendations of the VE team.
-The project managers submit responses to the study recommendations to the IE.
+The project managers submit responses to the study recommendations to the Policy and Innovations Engineer.

 The formal VE process entails a systematic process of review and analysis of a project during its design/project development phase, resulting in recommendations to improve value while addressing the project’s purpose and need.
 The study consists of the following, which is also known as the job plan:

-- Pre-Study Phase: The IE works with the TPM and DVEC to set up the study (see the Project Manager's Guide for additional information).
+- Pre-Study Phase: The Policy and Innovations Engineer works with the project manager and DVEC to set up the study (see the Project Manager's Guide for additional information).

 - Study Phase: A multidisciplinary team not directly involved in the planning or design of the project, conducts the VE review by: investigating and analyzing the planning, design, and constructability of a project.